|

 is feminine or masculine.
 Occasionally the given name may be accepted for

 both males and females.
 Such a name is a unisex name.
-In extreme cases
+In countries which

 the given name must by law be exclusively feminine or